happyharrycn/actionformer_release/INSTALL.md

 cd ../..
 ```

-You will need to recompile the code every time you update pytorch.
+The code should be recompiled every time you update PyTorch.